- Northern Essex Community College - http://www.necc.mass.edu -

 Grade appeals do not go beyond this Step (Level Two – Step Two) per the section on Grade Appeals.

 The Committee shall deliver its findings and recommendations to the Student Grievance Officer within ten (10) calendar days following the hearing.
-A copy of the Committee’s findings and recommendations shall be delivered to the Grievant, the Responding Party, and the President or his/her designee, within five (5) calendar days of receipt.
+A copy of the Committee’s findings and recommendations shall be delivered to the President or his/her designee, within five (5) calendar days of receipt.

 Within ten (10) calendar days of the President’s receipt of the Committee’s findings and recommendations, the President or his/her designee, shall issue a written statement accepting, modifying or rejecting the Committee’s recommendations.